TanveerAIML/Investigating_and_Optimising_Machine_Learning_Algorithms_for_Heart_Disease/README.md

 1. Tools and technologies that will be used to build this project is R programming.
 2. Machine Learning Model that will be used in this project are: -	<b>Linear Regression, Neural Network, Support Vector, Naïve Bayes</b>

 <b>Background Sources: - </b>Heart disease is a leading cause of death and disability worldwide, and it can affect people of all ages.
 Heart disease is also known as cardiovascular disease.
 It is a term used to describe a range of conditions that affect the heart and blood vessels.
-Risk factors for heart disease include high blood pressure, high cholesterol, diabetes, obesity, smoking, and a sedentary lifestyle.
+Risk factors for heart disease include high blood pressure, high cholesterol, diabetes, obesity, smoking, and a sedentary lifestyle.<br>
 There are several signs and symptoms that can cause a heart attack like:
 1. Chest pain which is the most common symptom of a heart attack, and it may feel like a squeezing, pressure, or pain in the center of the chest.
 2. Some people may experience discomfort or pain in the arms, neck, jaw, or back during a heart attack.